Community celebrates Viroqua library being named 2022 Wisconsin Library of the Year

 “In February 2023 it’ll be six years since we’ve been here,” Erickson said.
 “The library is thriving; we have more than 10,000 active library cards."

-Erickson, Laci Sheldon, youth services director, and Maggie Strittmater, programming and outreach assistant, showcased the reasons why McIntosh Memorial Library was selected as the 2022 Library of the Year for Wisconsin.
+Erickson, Laci Sheldon, youth services director, and Maggie Strittmater, programming and outreach assistant, showcased the reasons why McIntosh Memorial Library was honored.

-The library is recognized both for the library staff’s work to expand, adapt, and engage safely with the Viroqua community throughout the coronavirus pandemic and their ongoing efforts to provide outstanding resources, entertainment and support to the Viroqua community.
-Highlights of their accomplishments include the creation of a library band during the pandemic to share music with isolated residents; the After School Program, the only afterschool childcare program in the city; and the library garden (Viroqua Growing Forward Together Equitable Donation Garden), which provides fresh produce to residents of low-income housing apartments and senior dining centers.
+The library is recognized both for the staff’s work to expand, adapt and engage safely with the Viroqua community throughout the pandemic and their ongoing efforts to provide resources, entertainment and support to the Viroqua community.
+Highlights of their accomplishments include the creation of a library band during the pandemic to share music with isolated residents; the After School Program, the only after-school childcare program; and the library garden (Viroqua Growing Forward Together Equitable Donation Garden), which provides fresh produce to residents of low-income housing apartments and senior dining centers.
 The library has received statewide recognition for its innovative “Creating Community Beyond Biases: Library Resources” program and relationship with the Consulate of Mexico in Milwaukee.

 At the close of the program, Strittmater said she has enjoyed working with amazing people at the library.
 “We will continue to serve the community the best we can.”